HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Can I use my facial acne products on my chest?

-Facial products work on chest acne, but the chest’s thicker skin often tolerates and requires stronger formulations.
-Consider using higher concentrations of active ingredients on your chest than you would on facial skin.
-However, avoid physical exfoliants designed for the body on your face, as these are too harsh for delicate facial skin.
+Facial products are effective for chest acne, but the chest’s thicker skin often tolerates them less well and may require stronger formulations.
+Consider using higher concentrations of active ingredients on the chest than on facial skin.
+However, avoid body exfoliants on the face, as they are too harsh for delicate facial skin.

 How long before I see improvement in chest acne?

 Most topical treatments require 6-12 weeks of consistent use before showing significant improvement.
 Initial worsening during weeks 2-4 is common with retinoids.
-Professional treatments like chemical peels may show faster results, with improvement visible after 2-3 sessions.
+Professional treatments such as chemical peels may yield faster results, with improvement visible after 2-3 sessions.
 Complete clearance often takes 3-4 months of dedicated treatment.

 Will chest acne scars fade on their own?